aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 #### What Happened?

-You have added a configuration for a new compound beacon which will be used as the partition key in a Global Secondary Index on your table.
+You have added a configuration for a new compound beacon which will be used as the partition key in a global secondary index on your table.

 Because this compound beacon contains a constructor which specifies a required email field, any time an item with a "email" field is written, the client will write to this compound beacon.